graphql-python/gql/README.md

 # GQL

-This is a GraphQL client for Python 3.8+.
+This is a GraphQL client for Python.
 Plays nicely with `graphene`, `graphql-core`, `graphql-js` and any other GraphQL implementation compatible with the spec.

 GQL architecture is inspired by `React-Relay` and `Apollo-Client`.